kevinlin1/kevinlin1.github.io/README.md

 2025
 : How do I apply for teaching-oriented positions?\\
   <small>CRA-E Career Landscape Panel</small>
+: Teaching Accessibility in Data Programming and Data Structures\\
+  <small>Accessibility and Disability in Computer Science Education at SIGCSE TS 2025</small>
 : [Alternative Grading: Equitable Grading and Ecosystems for More Caring Communities]({% post_url 2024-05-11-alternative-grading %})\\
   <small>DO-IT Center + Alliance for Identity-Inclusive Computing Education</small>